uscensusbureau/the-opportunity-project/pages/prize-challenge/prize-challenge.md

 hero:
   text: 'Win Funding to Scale Your Technology<br/>Awarding $310,000 in prizes'
-  subtext: 'The [Open Data For Good Challenge](https://www.challenge.gov/challenge/open-data-for-good-grand-challenge/){: .usa-link } is now live.
-Awarding funding to teams who use The Opportunity Project process.'
+  subtext: 'Submissions for the [Open Data For Good Challenge](https://www.challenge.gov/challenge/open-data-for-good-grand-challenge/){: .usa-link } are now closed.
+The Challenge awards funding to teams who use The Opportunity Project process.'

 banner-subheader:
   top: